lukasthekid/autoapply-be/YOUR_DEPLOYMENT_PLAN.md

 # If docker ps fails, add your user to docker group:
 # sudo usermod -aG docker $USER
 # Then log out and log back in

+# Create autoapply database in your existing PostgreSQL
+echo "Creating autoapply database..." docker exec -it postgres psql -U admin -d global -c "CREATE DATABASE autoapply;" docker exec -it postgres psql -U admin -d global -c "GRANT ALL PRIVILEGES ON DATABASE autoapply TO admin;"

+# Verify database was created
+docker exec -it postgres psql -U admin -d autoapply -c "SELECT version();"
 ```

+**⚠️ Important**:
-**⚠️ Important**: If you had to add your user to the docker group, log out and log back in before continuing!
+1. If you had to add your user to the docker group, log out and log back in before continuing!
+2. The autoapply database is now created in your existing PostgreSQL ✅

 ---